david618/rttest/k8s/rttest-send/README.md

 ```

-Used "AKI...UNEWN" AWS Key.
+Used "AKI..."
+AWS Key.
 Same key we use for test services.

 I have a copy of the secret key in ~/.itemctl/storage_account_keys.txt